SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image4](media/image3.png)

-- And then proceed to testing Basic Query Operations including one which throws an Error.
-You can research as to why this operation is not allowed in Cassandra DB.
+- Then proceed to testing Basic Query Operations on Keyspaces and Tables created in the earlier steps.
 ![Image5](media/image10.png)

 ## Validate in Azure Portal: